mahi-attri/subscription_plan/README.md

  • EliteActivity:
 It offers a comprehensive display characterized by a stylish black layout complemented by golden headers.
 It includes thorough sections outlining subscription choices, enriched with descriptive text and interactive buttons to engage users effectively.

-These thoughtfully designed layouts and functionalities ensure a user-friendly experience, enabling seamless exploration and selection of subscription plans tailored to individual preferences within the Myntra app.
+These thoughtfully designed layouts and functionalities ensure a user-friendly experience, enabling seamless exploration and selection of subscription plans tailored to individual preferences within the app.